Whether you are a first-time buyer, upsizing, downsizing or remortgaging, we can help.

-When a conveyancing solicitor provides a fixed fee, there often isn’t much room to negotiate.
+When conveyancing solicitors provide a fixed fee, there often isn’t much room to negotiate.
 If you are paying an hourly rate, there may be something you can do to keep costs down.
 Remember that cutting costs on conveyancing could cost you in the long-term.
 A simple mistake could cost thousands to fix further down the line.
 If you are concerned about the legal costs, make sure you get a comprehensive quote for your solicitor's fees upfront so you aren’t surprised by any unexpected legal fees.

 How much should conveyancing cost?

 The cost of conveyancing will vary depending on the complexity of the sale and the type of property.
-The majority of conveyancing solicitors will provide a fixed price for the process, while others will provide an hourly rate.
+The majority of residential conveyancing solicitors will provide a fixed price for the process, while others will provide an hourly rate.
 Please click on the link above for an instant quote.
 For more information on our fees please visit our fees information page.